Scientists wielded giant lasers to simulate an exoplanet’s super-hot core

 They explored a planet’s ability to form a magnetosphere—a magnetic field that protects it from solar radiation, like the one around Earth does for us—as a window into habitability, Kraus says.
 Life as we know it wouldn’t be possible without the Earth’s magnetic field.

 Magnetic fields are a result of molten planetary cores.
 Earth has a core composed mostly of iron, split into a solid inner core and a liquid outer core.
 Earth’s magnetic field is caused by the convection of the liquid iron, meaning how it swirls: The cooler, denser liquid areas sink to the bottom, while the hotter ones rise like wax in a lava lamp.

 Studying an exoplanet’s core in a laboratory is difficult because there are few ways to recreate such intense pressures and temperatures.
-This is the first experiment to use iron under pressures that exceed those in Earth’s core, Kraus says.
+This is the first experiment to measure iron’s melting temperature at pressures exceeding those in Earth’s core, Kraus says.
 To achieve these extremes, the team needed some big lasers, specifically the National Ignition Facility in Lawrence Livermore National Lab–where big lasers are their specialty.

 In the experiment, those lasers blasted a multilayered sample of iron.
 Layers of beryllium, a metal element, and some filters formed the outside of a super-thin iron “sandwich” while a piece of transparent lithium fluoride made up the other half, Kraus says.
 The outer beryllium layer heated up thousands of degrees in “a fraction of a billionth of a second,” he says, and that side of the sandwich cooked into a plasma.
 The plasma then expanded, driving an intense shockwave into the sample.